canada-ca/canada-ca.github.io/_drafts/2018-01-30-Baseline-Results-Diseases-and-Vaccinations.md

 8. Find out whether the number of cases of flu last week were higher or lower than usual, to help you decide if you should get a flu shot now or wait.
 9. You think you heard something on the news about people being sick in Italy.
 Is there a particular concern you should be aware of before you go with your baby?
 10. You are planning a trip to Mexico.
 Which specific vaccinations are recommended before you go?
 11. The weekly flu report says most cases are an H3N2 flu.
-Find out if that particular flu is in this year's vaccine in Canada to help persuade your partner to get a flu shot.
+Find out if that particular flu is in this year's vaccine in Canada to help persuade your partner to get a flu shot.-->

-**Does this section need to be here?**